onebeyond/rascal/README.md

   })
 })
 ```
-If the message has not been auto-acknowdelged you should ackOrNack it. **If you do not listen for the redeliveries_exceeded event rascal will nack the message without requeue and emit an error event instead, leading to message loss if you have not configured a dead letter exchange/queue**.
+If you do not listen for the redeliveries_exceeded event rascal will nack the message without requeue and emit an error event instead, **leading to message loss** if you have not configured a dead letter exchange/queue.

-Rascal only provides three cache implementations:
+Rascal provides three cache implementations:

 1. noCache - this is the default and does nothing.
 2. inMemory - useful only for testing since if your node process crashes, the cache will be vaporised too